kiranp143/horse_race/README.md

+- java 1.8
+- springboot 2.2.4
+- mongodb

-# Below are the environment variable which need to be configure in OS system environment variable
+## Below are the environment variable which need to be configure in OS system environment variable

 ## Database
 - host : DATABASE_HOST